-8. Unless otherwise agreed in writing, no development shall commence until details of a landscaping scheme have been submitted to, and approved in writing by, the Planning Authority.
-This shall be closely based on the Landscape/ Biodiversity Enhancement Plan drawing number 2415 1-P07 A approved as part of this application and include the following information:- i.
-Details of landscaping strips to be provided along the northern, eastern and southern boundary adjacent to the new buildings;

-ii.
-Details of all soft landscaping and planting works, including plans and schedules showing the location, species and size of each individual tree, shrub and wild flower area and planting densities.
-(For avoidance of doubt this shall only be native species trees, shrubs and wild flowers, and trees must be at least 1.5m in height); and iii.
+- 7. Unless otherwise agreed in writing, no development shall commence until details of a landscaping scheme have been submitted to, and approved in writing by the Council, as Planning Authority.
+This shall be closely based on the Site Plan (PL02) approved as part of this application and include the following information: - i.
+Details of landscaping strips to be provided along the northern boundary; - ii.
+Details of additional landscaping strips/groupings along the upper part of the bank between the entrance to the site and northern boundary and supplementary planting along the northeast boundary; - iii.
+Details of all soft landscaping and planting works, including plans and schedules showing the location, species and size of each individual tree, shrub and wild flower area, planting densities and bird boxes.
+(For avoidance of doubt this shall only be native species trees, shrubs and wild flowers, and trees must be at least 1.5m in height); and iv.
 Details of the design, including materials, of any proposed retaining walls.

 The landscaping works shall be carried out in accordance with the approved scheme.

 All planting and seeding as may be comprised in the approved details shall be carried out in the first planting and seeding season following the completion of development, unless otherwise stated in the approved scheme.
 Any trees or plants which within a period of five years from the completion of the development die, for whatever reason are removed or damaged shall be replaced in the next planting season with others of the same size and species.